Milanesa-chan/WhatsApp-Sticker-Pack-Creator/README.md

 # WhatsApp Sticker Pack Creator (WASPC)

+## This project is archived and the developer will not continue developing it.
+Feel free to fork it and do whatever you want under the licences of it and its dependencies.

 A simple Java application to create sticker packs (for WhatsApp).

 [Changelog](/CHANGELOG.md) - [Command line commands](/COMMANDS.md) - [License (Apache 2.0)](/LICENSE)